Felicity Baker

 Doing something physical: go for a walk; take a stretch; try controlled breathing or a relaxation exercise; or do something mindfully.

-Using your brain differently: switch the type of task you are doing; do something mundane that uses little mental effort, a crossword or a puzzle.
+Using your brain differently: switch the type of task you are doing; do something mundane that uses little mental effort, a crossword or a puzzle, read the news or listen to a podcast.

-Building positive emotions: talk to a colleague; notice what there is to celebrate; watch something funny; or do something you are interested in.
+Building positive emotions: talk to a colleague; notice what is good or going well; watch something funny; or do something you are interested in.

 Brief recovery does not have to take long, sometimes just a few minutes can help to recharge and refocus.